Worie/btt/docs/events.md

 ## Introduction

-This guide will be divided into two parts - adding trigger actions (BTT native) and event listeners (enabled via `btt.js` Event server)
+This guide will be divided into two parts - adding trigger actions (BTT native) and event listeners (enabled via `btt.js` event server)

 ## Creating simple events (Triggers)

-This is the basic, most simple way of using "events" with `btt.js`.
+This is the basic, simplest way of using "events" with `btt.js`.
 Using `addTriggerAction` and `removeTriggerAction` you can manage the actions registered within BTT.

 For example, if you would like to create an action that'll `showHUD` on `cmd+ctrl+alt+t`, you could do it like so: